mehulagg/gitlab/.gitlab/issue_templates/Geo Replicate a new blob type.md

 ```

 - [ ] Add the following lines to the `cool_widget` model to accomplish some important tasks:
-  - include the `::Gitlab::Geo::VerificationState` concern,
+  - include the `::Gitlab::Geo::VerificationState` concern
-  - delegate verification related methods to the `cool_widget_state` model,
+  - delegate verification related methods to the `cool_widget_state` model
-  - override some scopes to use the `cool_widget_state` table instead of the model table, for verification
+  - override some scopes to use the `cool_widget_states` table instead of the model table, for verification
-  - override some methods to use the `cool_widget_state` table in verification related queries.
+  - override some methods to use the `cool_widget_states` table in verification related queries

 ```ruby
 class CoolWidget < ApplicationRecord